zenml-io/zenml-projects/README.md

 [github-yolov5-url]: https://github.com/zenml-io/zenfiles/tree/main/sign-language-detection-yolov5

 # ☀️ Introduction
-This repository showcases production grade ML use-cases built with ZenML.
+This repository showcases production-grade ML use cases built with ZenML.
 The goal of this repository is to provide you a ready-to-use MLOps workflow that you can adapt for your application.
 We maintain a growing list of projects from various ML domains including time-series, tabular data, computer vision, etc.